learnwithgurpreet/b.learnwithgurpreet.me/src/posts/2024/mono-repo-vs-micro-front-ends-with-nextjs.md

 - The `ingress.yaml` file configures an NGINX ingress controller to route traffic to different services based on the URL path.

-- Requests to `/authentication` are routed to authentication-service.
+- Requests to `/authentication-app` are routed to authentication-service.

-- Requests to `/catalog` are routed to catalog-service.
+- Requests to `/catalog-app` are routed to catalog-service.

-- Requests to `/static-pages` are routed to static-pages-service.
+- Requests to `/static-pages-app` are routed to static-pages-service.

 ## Conclusion

-In summary, choosing a single deployment approach ensures simplicity and consistency throughout your application's updates.
-However, it requires careful coordination and may have limitations in scalability compared to deploying modules separately.
-Consider your project needs and team capabilities when deciding on the best deployment strategy for your situation.
+In summary, it completely depends on project needs like, change management cycles, team structure, etc. to choose one or the other approach.
+Choosing a single deployment approach ensures simplicity and consistency throughout your application's updates.
+However, it requires careful coordination and may have limitations in scalability compared to deploying apps separately.

+Also, there are other ways exists that can bring all your MF apps together for example: Module federation, shell-app concept.

+[^1]: This doesn't mean we are bound to deploy everything together, you can still deploy shared packages separately.